Worktez/WorktezStatic/readme.md

-This is the repo for Worktez Static
+This repository is to hold the static pages associated with Worktez.com.